wso2/docs-is/en/docs/guides/password-mgt/forced-password-reset.md

     claim to **true** for the relevant users.
 To do this, follow the steps explained later in this page under [Invoke Admin Force Password Reset](#invoke-admin-force-password-reset).

-6. Attempt to log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application as the user you created above, "Alex".
+6. Attempt to log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application as the user you created above.
 The log in attempt will fail.

-7. Log in again to the Management Console (`https://<IS_HOST>:<PORT>/carbon`) as the admin user and check Alex's user profile.
+7. Log in again to the Management Console (`https://<IS_HOST>:<PORT>/carbon`) as the admin user and check user profile of the user you created above.
 You will see that there is now a code value in the **One Time Password** field.

-8. Copy the code and use it as Alex's password to log in to the the My Account (`https://<HOST>:<PORT>/myaccount`) application.
+8. Copy the code and use it as the password of the user you created above to log in to the the My Account (`https://<HOST>:<PORT>/myaccount`) application.

 9. You will be redirected to the password reset UI where you are prompted to set a new password.
 Enter the relevant details to set a new password.

-10. You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as Alex using the new password.
+10. You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as the user you created above using the new password.

 ---